 - There will be no refunds on cancellations received after February 23, 2018.
 For cancellations please contact us.

 Conference Session Formats:

 Sessions will vary in structure in order to provide a robust conference experience for presenters and participants.
 Presenters are asked to identify their preferred format in their proposal; however, proposal reviewers may suggest alternative formats and/or the combination of like topics for shared concurrent sessions.

 1. Concurrent Presentations

 Concurrent Presentations and Shared Concurrent Presentations are sessions that present research, theory, concepts, and practices.
 This track welcomes papers that are fully completed research papers for stand up presentations.
 Concurrent sessions are 20 minutes long and consist of either one presentation for the full 20 minutes, or in shared sessions, two presentations.
 Submissions are required to be either conceptually- or empirically-based.
 Conceptually-based papers seek to develop a fuller understanding of the education by building on existing knowledge.
 Empirically-based papers are original research to test or develop a theory or make a new contribution to the knowledge base of the field.

 2. Poster Presentations

 Poster Presentations provide an opportunity to present and discuss one main research theme, program, practice, or relevant topic in an informal setting, somewhat like an exhibit hall or information fair.
 The poster session submission includes: (1) significance of the study, (2) literature preview, (3) proposed methodology, and (4) implication/application for education.
 A good poster session centers on one main theme, presents useful information, and stimulates discussion.
-Presenters use poster materials needed to cover much of one side of a 4′ by 8′ standing position.
-Additional information will be provided to presenters that are accepted to present at the conference.
+The recommended poster size is 36” tall x 48” wide.
+(90cm tall 120cm wide).
+Please click to download a black poster layout.

 3. Roundtable Discussions